CSSSR/csssr.blog/_posts/how-close-your-outsourced-team-should-be-located-pros-and-cons.md

 tag: 'Business'
 ---

 **T**hose days when you could seriously argue whether it's a bad or a good idea to bring outsourcers in your business are gone.
-Now the question is different: how to choose an outsourcing team so as to get maximum benefit and minimum risks.<br/>
+Now the question is different: how to choose an outsourcing team so as to get maximum benefit and minimum risks.<br class="how-close-br" />
  First of all, you should consider from where exactly this team will be working.

 If you classify outsourcing by location, you can distinguish three main types: